datagrok-ai/public/help/develop/advanced/data-frame.md

 packing/unpacking.
 The qualifier part is valued to one of: `1` (`LESS`), `2` (`EXACT`), or `3` (`GREATER`).
 This way, `QNums` are compared using regular floating point number comparison.

+[//]: # (TODO: Add link to '`DG.Qnum` class')
 There is no special internal data type, as the values are 64-bit IEEE754 floats.
 In most cases the isn't need to check whether the value is qualified or not, since the result for the most operations (rendering, using for visualization, arithmetic operations) will be the same.
 However, in cases it does matter the programmer has to keep track of whether the values are qualified, and pack/unpack accordingly.
-This is achieved with [`DG.Qnum` class][] class containing helper
+This is achieved with `DG.Qnum` class containing helper methods:
-methods:

 ```javascript
 let col = DG.Column.qnum('col', 3);